abelsm2/TftpServer/README.md

   ERROR | 05    |  ErrorCode |   ErrMsg   |   0  |
          ----------------------------------------
 </pre>

 ## Future Work
-While the library will accept write requests in NETASCII format, it does not currently do anything to the received library.
+While the server will accept write requests in NETASCII format, it does not currently do anything to the received library.
 This does not strictly conform to the TFTP standard but was implemented this way since it was assumed the same operating system that is requesting a write will also be the same system that will request a read.
 In a more general application this is probably a bad assumption but in the use case of a Particle device, this might not be so bad.
 Pull requests to address this are certainly welcome if a condition is found where this behavior is not desired.